Skip to main content

 Partnership with Nest

-In 2014, Bloomberg Philanthropies invested in the non-profit Nest to build the capacity of the organization to reach artisans and create market access for this unrecognized global workforce.
+In 2014, Bloomberg Philanthropies invested in the non-profit Nest to build the capacity of small organizations to reach artisans and handmakers, while creating market access to a global workforce.
+Since that time, Nest has reached more than 435,000 handworkers, while makers increased their incomes over the minimum wage by 108%.

 The beginning stages of a utensil holder on the lap of an artisan weaver in Uganda.
 Photo credit: Nest